Multimodal Trajectory Representation Learning for Travel Time Estimation: Introduction

 As illustrated in Figure~\ref{fig:1a}, discrete GPS trajectory data often suffers from drift (top left), grid-based road network modeling leads to limited accuracy (top right), and congestion-based analysis depends heavily on real-time updates (bottom left).
 Consequently, relying on a single-source trajectory data representation is insufficient for accurate and reliable travel time estimation.
 In contrast, integrating multiple information sources within a unified framework enables more precise and robust prediction of vehicle travel times, as demonstrated in the bottom right of Figure~\ref{fig:1a}.
 Therefore, extracting semantic structures from different modalities and achieving effective alignment and fusion is a major challenge.

 Another challenge in trajectory representation lies in converting dynamically varying trajectory samples into fixed-length feature vectors.
 For instance, GPS data collected from different vehicles often differ in spatiotemporal sampling frequencies~\cite{andersen2017sampling}, sequence lengths~\cite{wang2018complete}, and other factors.
-However, many existing methods address trajectory variability by setting a maximum sequence length~\cite{jiang2023self}, padding shorter trajectories with zeros, and clipping longer ones for representation learning.
-However, these strategies often introduce redundant noise or cause information loss.
+Many existing methods address trajectory variability by setting a maximum sequence length~\cite{jiang2023self}, padding shorter trajectories with zeros, and clipping longer ones for representation learning.
+However, these strategies often introduce redundant noise~\cite{chen2024deep} or cause information loss.
 As shown in Figure~\ref{fig:1b}, when trajectories exceed the maximum threshold (top left), only the last segment is retained, preventing a full representation of the overall trajectory.
 Conversely, shorter trajectories (top right) are padded with redundant GPS points, which overemphasize local features such as the starting point and hinder effective representation learning.
-To overcome these issues, dynamic modeling techniques (bottom) can adaptively generate embeddings with differentiated information density and reduced redundancy as trajectory lengths vary.
-Therefore, the second challenge addressed in this work is to incorporate dynamic modeling into trajectory representation learning, ensuring fixed-length embeddings that better capture essential spatiotemporal patterns.
-To address these challenges, we propose the Multimodal Dynamic Trajectory Integration Model (\name), which jointly models GPS sequences, grid trajectories, and road network constraints to comprehensively represent trajectory features for travel time estimation.
-The proposed framework incorporates a cross-modal interaction module that captures relationships among different modalities, enabling effective alignment and consistent semantic extraction.
-In addition, dedicated modality-specific encoders map heterogeneous inputs into a unified feature space, facilitating seamless multimodal fusion.
-Furthermore, a dynamic trajectory extraction module adaptively adjusts the information density of trajectory feature vectors according to trajectory length, preventing feature over-concentration in local embeddings and promoting balanced and discriminative representations.
-The main contributions of this work are summarized as follows:
+To overcome these issues, dynamic modeling techniques (bottom) can adaptively generate embeddings with differentiated information density and reduced redundancy as trajectory lengths~\cite{berndt1994using, chen2004marriage, chen2005robust} vary.
+Therefore, The second challenge is encoding trajectories of varying lengths and structures into uniform fixed-length feature representations.